webscreens/site-initiated-mirroring/security_and_privacy_self_review.md

-Existing Presentation API reduces PII exposure by showing the available list of devices (device names could contain people's names) in native UI and not exposing them to the webiste.
+Existing Presentation API reduces PII exposure by showing the available list of devices (device names could contain people's names) in native UI and not exposing them to the website.
 Site-initiated mirroring, which extends the Presentation API, uses the same mechanism.

+By having the user agent provide the receiver picker UI, it limits the set of receivers that can show the mirrored contents (which can potentially contain sensitive information) to those that it trusts.

 ## 2.4 How do the features in your specification deal with sensitive information?